Lebanon, Part VI: Cedars of Lebanon, rockhewn monastery, Khalil Gibran's Bcharré and Lebanese corruption

 Continuing into the Qadisha Valley...

-...up into the isolated Deir Mar Antonios Qozhaya, or St. Anthony's Monastery -- an extant religious community carved into the rock.
+...up ito the isolated Deir Mar Antonios Qozhaya, or St. Anthony's Monastery -- an extant religious community carved into the rock.
 There is a cave where it is said those who were "mad" were chained, and if they were "cured" by St Anthony, they could break free from their chains.
 My guide, Rabih, was skeptical about the whole story, much less its historical accuracy.
 Nevertheless, it made for a quick, interesting view, especially to see the Arab world's oldest printing press (c. late 16th century CE, about 50 years after Gutenberg invented his version).

 Gibran was born in Bcharré and spent his first 12 years there, but spent the rest of his life in the U.S. (Boston and New York).
-Nevertheless, he always wanted to return to Bcharré, and especially this site -- a monks' hermitage that dates back to the 7th century, CE.
+Nevertheless, he always wanted to return to Bcharré, and especially to this site, a monks' hermitage that dates back to the 7th century CE.
 He never fulfilled that wish, but when he died, his sister bought the property (by then owned by Carmelite nuns), and entombed him there, creating a museum that also contains some of his furnishings and many of his paintings.
 You're not supposed to take pictures, but I snuck in some, anyway.

 En route back to Beirut, my final lesson in Lebanese affairs from my guide Rabih was about the exquisitely canny government government corruption that is destroying Lebanon from within.
 For example -- and this I heard from others, as well -- in order to do business in Lebanon, you meet with the appropriate minister, who will then ask how much of the company he'll own, and which of his friends and relatives you'll hire.
-(Needless to say, businesses are inclined to go elsewhere.
+Perhaps needless to say, businesses are inclined to go elsewhere.

 Rabih told me how the electricity scam works (and this is just one example): The publicly provided grid goes off for several hours every day.
 Thus, people need generators.
 The government decided the generator companies needed meters in order to "fairly"charge their customers, so the government bought the meters and sold them -- at a profit, of course -- to the generator companies.
 During this period of buying and selling, public electricity was back on 22 hours a day.
 Once all the meters had been sold and the generator companies were back in business, the public electricity went off.
 Everybody got richer, except the public -- who had to pay two electricity bills (and the same with water).